ardifauzi/ardifauzi.github.io/_pages/cv.md

 * Peer-reviewed journals
   * Fauzi, A., Mizutani, N. (under review) Assessment of utilization of data-driven models with dispersive effects for real-time tsunami waveform forecasting: a case study in Nankai Trough. <i>Applied Ocean Research</i>.
-  * Fauzi, A., Mizutani, N. (Under review) Machine learning for real-time tsunami inundation forecasting: A case study in Nankai region. <i>Pure and Applied Geophysics</i>. in press
+  * Fauzi, A., Mizutani, N. Machine learning for real-time tsunami inundation forecasting: A case study in Nankai region. <i>Pure and Applied Geophysics</i>. in press
   * Fauzi, A., Mizutani, N. (2019) Tsunami Inundation Forecasting System based on Database: A Case Study in Owase City, Japan. <i>International Journal of Offshore and Polar Engineering</i>. in press
 * Conference proceedings
   * Fauzi, A., Mizutani, N. (2018) Tsunami Inundation Forecasting System based on Database: A Case Study in Owase City, Japan. <i>Proceedings of the 28th Conference of International Society of Offshore and Polar Engineers</i>